 Portrait by Jack Lindsay

-In Rememberance - a life too short but honored and remembered.
+In Remembrance - a life too short but honored and remembered.

 The farm lost Cherokee on 2 February 2019 - a beautiful but cautious horse.
-She was abandoned by her owner, but I decided after seeing her standing there one day with the flies eating up her legs and no one to personally care for her that I would be the one to do so.
-I promised her that, and I checked on her just as if she was my own.
+She was abandoned by her owner, but I decided after seeing her standing there one day with the flies eating up her legs, and no one to personally care for her, that I would be the one to do so.
+I promised her that, and I checked and groomed her as if she was my own because she was.
 My sweet sweet Cherry - I will miss you with all of my heart.
 Thank you for trusting me.

 FRED (aka FRED-O, FREDDIE, MY GINGERMAN, SABERTOOTH KITTY) - 2012 - 11 Feb 2021

 I am writing this the day after my poor Freddie sat up, cried out, and had a stroke.
 I was watching it real time, and I thank God that I was here to be able to rush him to the vet.
 There was nothing I could do to stop it, nothing I could do to help him but to heaven.
 I was there the entire time comforting him, loving him, praying over him, and knowing he would cross with help - greeting my others waiting for him.
 Fred was a totally feral kitty that I rescued from a barn as I left it.
 No way could I leave him there, and for at least 5 years he would hide and not let me near him.
 He slowly warmed up, trusting me, and as you can see below - his favorite chair was a 1960's Windor that will always be known as Freddie's Chair.
 He loved kisses, head scratches, to be combed and loved on but only when HE wanted it.
 Thank you God for having him in my life.

 ALLEY (aka ALLEY CAT, MIDNIGHT, TURTLEDOVE) - 2006 - 2019